Tasmanian pepper – Experience the difference!

-Pepperberry is recognised in indigenous culture for flavouring, preservation, and in traditional medicine due to its antibacterial properties.
+Indigenous uses of pepperberry are not recorded asides from use as a remedy for tooth ache.
 Early European settlers used it in flavouring and identified it as having commercial importance in 1804.
 At some stage the plant was imported to Cornwall in the UK and grown to produce “Cornish pepper”!
 However it was not until the 1990’s that significant efforts were made to develop an industry.
 Now orchards are beginning to appear around Tasmania as the industry transitions from wild harvest to orchard based production.

 * Source: Brand Miller, J., James, K.W. and Maggiore, P. (1993) Tables of Composition of Australian Aboriginal Foods.
 Canberra: Aboriginal Studies Press.
 Konczak, I., Zabaras, D., Dunstan, M., Aguas, P., Roulfe, R., Pavan, A., (2009) Health Benefits of Australian Native Foods, RIRDC Pub.
 No. 09/133.